"Our Gnostic Church is the Transcended Church. This church is found in the Superior Worlds. -Samael Aun Weor, The Perfect Matrimony

 The elements which were discarded from Christianity must be replaced if it is to become a true Wisdom Religion, and unless it can answer to the needs of the intellect as well as of the heart, those who need the food of the intellect rather than the heart will seek it elsewhere, and we cannot blame them. —Dion Fortune, The Training and Work of an Initiate

 The Gnostic Academy of Chicago maintains the esoteric Christian tradition of the Gnostic Church as established by Jesus of Nazareth (Master Aberamentho) through his patriarchs, bishops, deacons, and priests.
-This tradition has been maintained by the awakened masters within the superior dimensions of nature.
-As Samael Aun Weor, the founder of the modern Gnostic tradition, stated:
+This tradition has been maintained by the gnostic institutions founded by Samael Aun Weor, as well as the awakened masters within the superior dimensions of nature.
+As Samael Aun Weor stated:

 The Church of our Lord Jesus Christ is not of this world; he himself said it, “My kingdom is not of this world.”
 In the mountain of the living God, there is a church, invisible to the eyes of the flesh, but visible to the eyes of the soul and the spirit.
 That is the primeval Gnostic Church, to which Christ and the prophets belong.

 That church has its bishops, archbishops, deacons, subdeacons, and priests who officiate at the altar of the living God.
 The patriarch of that invisible church is Jesus Christ.